-Playa Hemingway is an idyllic beach offering a myriad of activities from swimming and snorkeling to fishing or kayaking.
+Playa Hemingway is a highly-rated beach offering a myriad of activities from swimming and snorkeling to fishing or kayaking.

 Here you can also enjoy the Caribbean atmosphere amidst stunning views while taking advantage of the abundance of nearby seafood restaurants for local delicacies!

 Punta Torrecillas beach is just across the Rio Ozama from Santo Domingo’s Port.